nficano/dotfiles/README.md

 ##### Commands

 ```
--editprofile   opens bash_profile in your preferred editor.
+-editprofile        opens bash_profile in your editor.
+-checkforupdates    checks if your dotfiles is the latest version.
+-upgrade            upgrades your dotfiles to latest version.
+-backup             makes a copy of your current dotfiles.
 ```

 ## Installation